pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 ## Source code

 All Arduino and Android Application codes are avaiable on [Sources folder](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/Sources).  __The bluetooth shield have to be desconected during the sketch upload process__.
-You can see [ArduinoOneCapacitor.ino][arduino-one-capacitor], [ArduinoTwoCapacitors.ino][arduino-two-capacitor] and [BluetoothTuner.java][bluetooth-tuner].
-These source are documented.
+See [ArduinoOneCapacitor.ino][arduino-one-capacitor], [ArduinoTwoCapacitors.ino][arduino-two-capacitor] and [BluetoothTuner.java][bluetooth-tuner] code documentation.
 You might need change parameters or adapt it for your needs.

 ## Schematic